harsharede/FTP2DB_ETL_Docker_Airflow_PySpark/README.md

-# Apache Airflow on Steroids with Java, Scala and Python Spark Jobs

-This project orchestrates Spark jobs written in different programming languages using Apache Airflow, all within a Dockerized environment.
-The DAG `sparking_flow` is designed to submit Spark jobs written in Python, Scala, and Java, ensuring that data processing is handled efficiently and reliably on a daily schedule.

 ## Project Structure

-The DAG `sparking_flow` includes the following tasks:

 - `start`: A PythonOperator that prints "Jobs started".
 - `python_job`: A SparkSubmitOperator that submits a Python Spark job.